ssmohanv/dnscrypt-proxy-2.1.11_module_for_Magisk_KernelSU/README.md

-# dnscrypt-proxy-2.1.11 or Magisk / KernelSU
+# dnscrypt-proxy-2.1.11 for Magisk / KernelSU
 - This module is created based on the latest DNSCrypt 2.1.11.
 - Sources: https://github.com/DNSCrypt/dnscrypt-proxy/releases
 - This module works both with Magisk and KernelSU.